andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 One of the more insidious ways this creeps in is via scaling and governance mechanisms.
 Large organizations with existing established silos and poor cross-function collaboration tend to favour tools like [SAFe](https://www.scaledagileframework.com/), which allow them to assign decision-making roles in software initiatives far away from the actual development teams.
 Just look at the infographic on that page, and take stock of what portion of it the development team occupies.

-Other organizations will employ Agile coaches, plaster their walls with propaganda, and adopt an entire way of working that purports to be Agile, whilst completely missing the fundamental tenants of it.
+Other organizations will employ Agile coaches, plaster their walls with propaganda, and adopt an entire way of working that purports to be Agile, whilst completely missing the fundamental tenets of it.

 In either case, these organizations will say they are Agile.
 I once had an IT manager proudly proclaim to me "I get Agile.
 I've done the Scrum course.
 I know this stuff!", all the while forcing his teams into weekly "status update" meetings where they were forced to provide hours worked / hours left on tasks to PMs who would then communicate it back to _The Business_.